 Waldorf Insights will be hosted by Kat McFee and Dean Smith on the 1st and 3rd Wednesday of each month*, 8:30-9:30 a.m., in the library.
 Guest speakers will be invited to provide insights into their area of expertise.

-Katie Moran's Moving Through the Middle Years: A Movement Teacher's Workshop is February 21 - 23, 2020 at the Sacramento Waldorf School.
-The fee for this special event is $350.
-Spacial Dynamics, Bothmer Gymnastics, Games, Sports, Circus, Acrobatics, Track and Field, Posture, Team-building, and Ability-Based Activities will be discussed during this course.
+Katie Moran's Moving Through the Middle Years: A Movement Teacher's Workshop was held at the Sacramento Waldorf School.
+Spacial Dynamics, Bothmer Gymnastics, Games, Sports, Circus, Acrobatics, Track and Field, Posture, Team-building, and Ability-Based Activities were discussed during this course.

-On Thursday, February 17, 2020 at 7:00p in Linden Hall, hear Kim John Payne speak about "How to Have Devices Not Be Divisive for Your Family."
+The Sacramento Waldorf School hosted Kim John Payne who spoke on the topic of "How to Have Devices Not Be Divisive for Your Family."

-At this event, we are showing LIKE, an IndieFlix Original documentary that explores the impact of social media on our lives and the effects of technology on the brain.
+At this event, we showed LIKE, an IndieFlix Original documentary that explores the impact of social media on our lives and the effects of technology on the brain.
 The goal of the film is to inspire us to self-regulate.